 Who Do You Want to Love When You Grow Up?

 I keep thinking I’ve got some of the formulas figured out with relationships and dating.
-I keep writing posts about “relationship building” and still I fail again and again.
+I keep writing posts about “relationship-building” and still I fail again and again.
 Why?
 What am I missing?
 Is it so hard for people to love and cherish one another for the long term?
 Do the frivolous apps make changing partners TOO EASY?
-Does divorce come up as a strategy more often than a failure?
+Does breaking up come up as a strategy more often now that there are so many options?
 If you break up with a partner, does that mean you’ve failed, or does that mean you’ve matured and grown to understand you deserve better?

 Okay, that’s not fair.
 The last three relationships have not been catastrophic.
 If I can see them as educational, I can move past the shame and guilt that comes from being single again.
 Being single is not a failure.
 Becoming single again is a pause that gives you the opportunity to relearn the fundamentals of what makes you happy.
 And guess what?
 It’s not being with another person.
 That’s the cherry on top.